-To satisfy Preauthorization requirements, you, your Physician, Provider of services, or a family member should call one of the toll-free numbers shown on the back of your Identification Card.
+If the Physician or Provider of services is not a Network Provider then you, your Physician, the participating Provider of services, or an authorized representative should obtain Prior Authorization by the Plan by calling one of the toll-free numbers shown on the back of your Identification Card.
 The call should be made between 6:00 a.m. and 6:00 p.m., Central Time, on business days and 9:00 a.m. and 12:00 p.m., Central Time on Saturdays, Sundays and legal holidays.
 Calls made after these hours will be recorded and returned no later than 24 hours after the call is received.
 We will follow-up with your Provider's office.
-After working hours or on weekends, please call the Medical Preauthorization Helpline toll-free number listed on the back of your Identification Card.
+After working hours or on weekends, please call the Medical Prior Authorization Helpline toll-free number listed on the back of your Identification Card.
 Your call will be recorded and returned the next working day.
 A benefits management nurse will follow up with your Provider's office.
-All timelines for Preauthorization requirements are provided in keeping with applicable state and federal regulations.
+All timelines for Prior Authorization requirements are provided in keeping with applicable state and federal regulations.

 In-Network Benefits will be available if you use a Network Provider or Network Specialty Care Provider.
 If you elect to use Out-of-Network Providers for services and supplies available In-Network, Out-of-Network Benefits will be paid.
-In-Network and Out-of-Network Providers may Preauthorize services for you, when required, but it is your responsibility to ensure Preauthorization requirements are satisfied.
+In-Network and Out-of-Network Providers may obtain Prior Authorization of services for you, when required, but it is your responsibility to ensure Prior Authorization requirements are satisfied.